 #4.
 Walk the Brooklyn Bridge

-Walking the Brooklyn Bridge is one of the most memorable things to do in New York City.
+Walking the Brooklyn Bridge is one of the best things to do in New York City.
 How do I know?
 Well, for starters, my mom has visited me six times since I’ve moved to New York City and we’ve walked across this bridge every single time.

 The bridge spans one mile and takes about 15-20 minutes to walk across, but you should allocate more time because you’ll want to take photos (you can see the Statue of Liberty from here!).